Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The takeaway

-To summarize, to keep a tab on your home Wi-Fi router security, you first need a router that allows you to do so.
-Most of the time, that’s one without a login account with the vendor.
+To summarize, to keep a tab on your home Wi-Fi router security, you first need a router that allows you to do so to a great degree.
+That usually means getting one that can work without first connecting to the vendor.

 After that, change the admin password and, when possible, even the login username.
 Ensure the admin password differs from the Wi-Fi password and keep both secure.